 The next board meeting of the Friends was held on April 7 at the Kenwood Community Center.
 Susan Wilkins made an extensive report which included a note that a motion censor had been installed in the back room of the Shelter where a break-in had occurred last Fall.
 She had program schedules prepared for Spring at the Garden; the boardwalk design group was finalizing the details and bids were to let shortly.

-The Friends Invasive Plants Action Group had scheduled 5 Garlic Mustard removal events for May and early June.
-Pam Weiner had done extensive planning for the Aug.
-3 fundraiser and presented the details.
+The Friends Invasive Plants Action Group scheduled 5 Garlic Mustard removal events for May and early June.
+Pam Weiner had done extensive planning for the August 3rd fundraiser and presented the details.
 It was agreed that the invitation letter to members should reference the need for funds for both the Student Transportation Grant Program and for the boardwalk project.
-It was also agreed the the Friends would forego any funding for Garden plants this year into order to use funds for the boardwalk project.
+It was also agreed that the Friends would forego any funding for Garden plants this year into order to use funds for the boardwalk project.

 Once the Garden opened in April, Gary Bebeau took videos and prepared a video on the Garden’s Opening and another video on the Boardwalk Project.
 Both were posted to the Friends Website and Facebook page.